Aethiopis2/WebProjects/Pong/README.md

 # Pong
-A remake of old skool Pong.
+A remake of old skool Pong using HTML, CSS, and Vanilla JavaScript.

+### Requirements
+Should work on most modern browsers.
+I tried it on Mozilla Firefox.